Editorial photograph of a procurement team and CFO reviewing an SAP RISE proposal across the boardroom table

 How much can a typical SAP customer save through these tactics?

-The median saving across Vendor Shield SAP engagements over the last 30 months is 18 to 28 percent on the run rate, with a five year cumulative saving of 30 to 45 percent net of the negotiated uplift cap.
-The range is wide because the starting position matters more than the tactics.
+The median saving across our SAP engagements over the last 30 months is 18 to 28 percent on the run rate, with a five year cumulative saving of 30 to 45 percent net of the negotiated uplift.
+The range depends on timing, the credible alternative, and renewal preparation.

 Yes.
 SAP committed mainstream maintenance through 2027 and extended maintenance through 2030.
-Beyond 2030, the customer has options including third party support providers, custom support arrangements with SAP, or a delayed S/4HANA conversion.
+Beyond 2030 the customer still has third party support, custom support, and a delayed S/4HANA move, so the deadline is a lever SAP uses, not a hard wall.

 How is the Digital Access metric actually counted?